About This Course

 - Environmental Law

-For non-law graduates, the LLB offers an opportunity to convert to a career in law.
-As a result the two year LLB places an emphasis on developing not just legal knowledge but also your skills base.
+The LLB offers non-law graduates an opportunity to pivot towards a career in law.
+Our 2-year LLB places an emphasis on developing not just legal knowledge but also your skills base.
 You will be required to take 60 credits in each academic year, which will include a combination of compulsory and elective modules and a skills module.

-While we recognise our primary responsibility is to provide legal knowledge, we also aim to ensure that you develop advocacy skills, experience team work and gain expertise in legal research, as well as gaining a range of transferable skills.
+While we recognise our primary responsibility is to provide legal knowledge, we also aim to ensure that you develop advocacy skills, experience teamwork and gain expertise in legal research, as well as gain a range of transferable skills.

-As a non-law graduate, if you choose to study for the LLB you will take core modules which are the foundation topics required for the professional exams – FE1s and Kings Inn exams.
-These include
+As a non-law graduate, you will take core modules which are the foundation topics required for professional exams such as FE1s and Kings Inn exams.
+These include:

 - Criminal Law